 - Integrating sources

 - Common citation styles (MLA, APA, and Chicago/Turabian

 - Sentence style (grammar, mechanics, etc.)

-Tutors are pursuing majors and minors in the following academic areas:
+Students are pursuing majors and minors in the following areas:

 Graham Eberhardt is an English major and Computer Science minor from the Land of Infinite Sunshine (New Mexico).
 He looks at the world through fantasy-tinted goggles and loves writing speculative fiction as much as he loves arguing that “plaid must be a color because it’s my favorite color.”
 He believes in the power of writing to touch on unique truths and is trying to do just that whenever he gets a chance to work on his novel in the free time between readings and papers.
 Ask him about the latest book or video game he’s gotten himself sucked into and he’ll probably talk your ear off if you don’t stop him.